And/or trade-off in artificial neurons: impact on adversarial robustness: Defence measures

-\if\afhead1 {NCF, AND/OR tradeoff} \fi These considerations can be helpful to obtain a characterisation of the AND/OR nature of a neuron.
-Let us assume that the neuron's weights are L1 normalised.
-Let us consider, for a given neuron and a given input vector, the dot product of $p_i$ and the input vector $x_i$.
-We call this quantity \textit{Neuron Coactivation Factor}: $NCF = \sum_i p_i \cdot x_i$.
-NCF is always comprised in the [-1,1] interval.
-With this assumption, we say that a neuron activation function is of OR type, if it has high values also for low values of NCF (Fig.~\ref{andoraf}, left, blue line); we say it is of AND type, if it has high values only for high values (close to 1) of NCF (Fig.~\ref{andoraf}, left, red line).
+\if\afhead1 {\parok{nics, AND/OR tradeoff with actifunc}} \fi These considerations can be used to obtain a characterisation of the AND/OR nature of a neuron.
+Let us assume that $P$ (L1 norm of the vector of the neuron positive weights) and $N$ (L1 norm of the vector of the neuron negative weights) are both $\leq 1$.
+Let us consider the dot product of the weight vector $\textbf{w}$ and the input vector $\textbf{x}$.
+We call this quantity \textit{neuron input coactivation score}: $nics = \textbf{w} \cdot \textbf{x}$.
+Thanks to the assumption on the L1 normalisation, $nics$ is always comprised in the [-1,1] interval.
+With this assumption, we say that a neuron activation function is of OR type, if it has high values also for low values of $nics$ (Fig.~\ref{andorfunc}, left); we say it is of AND type, if it has high values only for high values (close to 1) of $nics$ (Fig.~\ref{andorfunc}, right).